redox-os/website/content/news/this-month-250331.md

 ## Networking Improvements

-- bjorn3 implemented the CUBIC congestion control which increased the performance in 35%
+- bjorn3 implemented the CUBIC congestion control which improved network performance by up to 35%
 - bjorn3 did a code cleanup and fixed many warnings

 ## Terminal Improvements